 Let’s take a look at some of the pros and cons of starting your own life coaching business.

-- You can work entirely from home
+- You can work from the comfort of your own home

-- Your startup costs can be very low if you already have basic equipment at home
+- The startup costs can be low

 - Life coaching can be emotionally draining